Computational discovery of cathode materials for rechargeable aqueous zinc-ion batteries: Results and discussion

 \section{Results and discussion}

-In total, the data for 2046 previously synthesized materials were extracted from the database based on the queried chemical systems, with 720 materials being from the oxide class, 509 chalcogenides, 27 \acp{PBA}, and 790 polyanions. \ce{Fe} (365 materials), \ce{V} (305 materials) and \ce{Mn} (246 materials) were the transition metals with the highest frequency in the materials obtained from the database, comprising together approximately 45~$\%$ of all materials investigated.
-The identification of numerous \ce{V}- and \ce{Mn}-based materials during the query process is favourable for the identification of novel \ac{RAZIB} cathode materials, since multiple materials containing these metal centres have been demonstrated to be electrochemically active as cathodes for \acp{RAZIB}\cite{Bin_AFM_33_2023, Ou_CSC_15_2022, Li_AFM_34_2024}.
+In total, the data for 2046 previously synthesized materials were extracted from the Materials Project database\cite{Jain_AM_1_2013, Ong_CMS_97_2015} based on the queried chemical systems, with 720 materials being from the oxide class, 509 chalcogenides, 27 \acp{PBA}, and 790 polyanions. \ce{Fe} (365 materials), \ce{V} (305 materials) and \ce{Mn} (246 materials) were the transition metals with the highest frequency in the materials obtained from the database, comprising together approximately 45~$\%$ of all materials investigated.
 A summary of all materials reported from the database with respect to their classes and transition metal centres is shown in Figure~S1.